smash-transport/smash-hadron-sampler/README.md

     mkdir build
     cd build
-    cmake .. -DPythia_CONFIG_EXECUTABLE=[...]/pythia8310/bin/pythia8-config
+    cmake .. -DPythia_CONFIG_EXECUTABLE=[...]/pythia8312/bin/pythia8-config
     make
-where `[...]/pythia8310` is the path to the pythia directory to which also SMASH is coupled.
+where `[...]/pythia8312` is the path to the pythia directory to which SMASH is also coupled.

 In continuation, the executable `sampler` is created.